anandshah23/Snake/README.md

 # Snake
-Simple Snake game in C
+Simple Snake console game in C using windows conio library

 A simple game example to learn basic C concepts.
 Made without use of pointers or structures.